AresMUSH/aresmush/plugins/login/help/en/connect.md

 When you connect, the game will tell you your character name:

-> %% Your temporary guest character name is Guest-1.
+> %% Your temporary guest character name is Trout-Guest.

-That way, if you see someone addressing 'Guest-1' you'll know they're talking to you.
+That way, if you see someone addressing 'Trout-Guest' you'll know they're talking to you.

 ## Creating a Character

 When you're ready, you'll want to create your own character.
 Your character name can be your first name, last name, or a nickname.
-Some games have traditions for how they prefer to name characters.
 Multi-word names are not permitted.

-You should take care to consider the game's setting when choosing your name.
-'Starkiller' is probably not an appropriate name for a modern-day MUSH, for instance, and you should avoid well-known fictional character names unless the game expressly allows them.

 `create <name> <password>` - Creates a character.